 \subsection{Retrieval-Augmented Learning}

-Retrieval-Augmented Learning (RAL) is an approach that enhances learning models, it integrates retrieval mechanisms to leverage existing data representations, thereby improving performance and efficiency.
-For example, Yottixel~\cite{c22} employs a mix of supervised and unsupervised methods, including segmentation, clustering, and deep networks, to analyze image patches and employ distance metrics for efficient search and retrieval.
-SISH~\cite{c23} utilizes a tree structure for rapid WSI search and an uncertainty-based ranking for retrieval, reducing storage and labeling by building on preprocessed mosaics without pixel or ROI labels, using self-supervised learning indices and pre-trained embeddings.
+RAL is an approach that enhances learning models, it integrates retrieval mechanism to leverage existing data representations, thereby improving performance and efficiency.
+For example, Yottixel~\cite{c22} employs a mix of supervised and unsupervised methods, including segmentation, clustering, and deep networks, to analyze image patches and employ distance metrics for retrieval.
+SISH~\cite{c23} utilizes a tree structure for rapid WSI search and an uncertainty-based ranking for retrieval, reducing storage and labeling by building on preprocessed mosaics.
 HHOT~\cite{c24} introduces optimal transport (OT) as a metric for comparing whole slide images (WSIs) or across WSI datasets, theoretically underpinning the application of OT for steering the retrieval and assembly of datasets.
 In RAM-MIL~\cite{c18}, the attention weight serves as a measure of probability density, signifying the "mass" being transferred.
 By quantifying this, the method computes the conversion cost across various data domains.
 It then employs this distribution for nearest-neighbor retrieval, seamlessly integrating features from distinct domains to address out-of-domain challenges.